qorix-group/process_description/process/process_areas/quality_management/guidance/quality_plan_guideline.rst

    | **Overall quality management:**
    | Quality culture:
    | Quality as well as Safety and Security Culture is planned to grow in the SW platform.
-This shall be fostered by doing process conformance checks and work product reviews, as well as lessons learned after each feature development completion and a process audit after each platform/project release.
+This shall be fostered by doing process conformance checks and work product reviews, as well as lessons learned
+   | after each feature development completion and a process audit after each platform/project release.
+Delta audits allowed based on variation statement.
    | The main outcome is the :need:`wp__process_impr_report`, which is used to improve the processes for the platform/project.
-   | As starting point for Quality Culture we define a Committer selection process to already have professionals with quality experience in the teams.

    |
    | Quality Management:
    | ASPICE 4.0 standard is selected for quality management.
-Processes will always link to the :ref:`standard_iso26262` standard, :ref:`standard_isopas8926` standard, :ref:`standard_isosae21434` and to the <add link to aspice> standard.
+Processes will always link to the :ref:`standard_iso26262` standard, :ref:`standard_isopas8926` standard, :ref:`standard_isosae21434` and to the `ASPICE 4.0 <https://eclipse-score.github.io/process_description/main/standards/aspice_40/aspice.html>`_ standard.
    |
    | Communication:
    | Cross functional teams are interdisciplinary, so the regular (sprint) planning and review meetings enable communication.
 The organization of the project is described in the Project Management Plan.
 Another main communication means are the Pull Request (PR) reviews.